ThomasBrazier/evolsv/README.md

 ## Data directory setup

 In the case of a single project data can be stored in the current `EvolSV` git directory.
-The place where are the *data/* and *results/* directories must be specified in the parameter `workingdir` in *config.yaml*.
-The default is `workingdir: ''` which assumes *data/* and *results/* to be in te current *evolsv/* directory (see below).
+The place where is the *data/* directory must be specified in the parameter `workingdir` in *config.yaml*.
+The default is `workingdir: ''` which assumes *data/* to be in te current *evolsv/* directory (see below).

 ```
 .